unibz-core/security-ontology/README.md

 ## ROSE: A Reference Ontology for Security Engineering

-ROSE is a well-founded reference ontology, specified in OntoUML modeling language, that characterizes the concept of security mechanism and explains how it this notion is related to value, risk, and prevention.
+ROSE is a well-founded reference ontology, specified in OntoUML modeling language, that characterizes the concept of security mechanism and explains how this notion is related to value, risk, and prevention.

 PURL: https://purl.org/security-ontology